 Once in the Command Center, logged in to MetaMask and viewing your Darknode.

 Click the arrow (>) on the right-hand side of the WITHDRAWABLE Window.
-You can withdraw as an ERC20 or back to the native asset.
-If native, enter your destination (EG BTC) address and follow the MetaMask prompts.
+Assets are withdrawn to ERC20 representations.
+For example BTC rewards are withdrawn as renBTC.
 Use "fast" ETH GAS to avoid any issues.

-Wait patiently for your assets to arrive (in the wallet designated) and you're all set.
+Wait patiently for your assets to arrive and you're all set.